FelixMo42/libsql-viewer/README.md

 # Libsql Viewer

 `libsql-viewer` is a web-based libsql database browser written in JavaScript.
+It is desinged to be embeded in a npm project as an easy to use light weight cross platform tool in development.

 ## Installation